rationalis-petra/euclidea/README.md

 # euclidea
-An attempt to use OpenGL to re-create various types of noneucliedean spaces, as seen in the games Antichamber and Manifold Garden.
+An attempt to use OpenGL to re-create graphical effects from noneuclidean games, e.g. Antichamber and Manifold Garden.
 This effect is primarily achieved through seamless 'portals'.

 ## Currently Unimplemented